 Uninsured accident and health plans also include Federal, state or other government department funded programs such as Medicare cost contracts where there is no underwriting risk to the reporting entity.
 Under Medicare cost contracts, service provided to recipients includes the direct delivery of health care for which the reporting entity is reimbursed based on costs incurred as provided for in regulations governing the administration of such contracts.
 Other such programs may include some Medicaid contracts for which administration or other non-underwriting services are provided.

 Partially insured or combination plans exist, under which the reporting entity issues an insurance policy for some of the risks related to the claims (e.g., minimum premium and stop loss coverage), but acts as an administrator for some, or all, of the claims paid by the plan.
 Such plans shall be treated as two plans: an insured plan (the part for which the reporting entity has issued a policy) and an uninsured plan (the part that meets the definition in paragraph 2 of this statement).
 The components related to uninsured plans shall be accounted for using the accounting principles established in this statement; the components related to insured plans shall be accounted for as insurance.
+Medicaid contract payments classified as capitated payments are included in insured plans.

 SSAP No. 54—Individual and Group Accident and Health Contracts: